-Regulators need to understand that content producers have some requirements that require using Standalone Non-Public Networks) SNPNs as they cannot be met by PLMNs.
-Furthermore, there are also some specific regarding spectrum access and numbering for 5G NPNs.
+Regulators need to understand that content producers have some requirements that require using SNPNs as they cannot be met by PLMNs.
+Furthermore, there are also some specific requirements regarding spectrum access and numbering for 5G NPNs.
 Accommodating these requirements in the regulation would facilitate the adoption of 5G in professional content production.

-It can be assumed that the market will continue to develop as the current issues are gradually resolved and advanced functionality become available in 5G hardware and networks.
+It can be assumed that the market will continue to develop as the current issues are gradually resolved and advanced functionality become available in 5G networks and devices.